pile-contributors/grouplistwidget/README.md

 This already provides the user with the ability to sort items and group them.
-A default contextual menu is installed that allows these operations along with others and the user is assisted in building of customized contextual menus via `appendToMenu()`.
+A default contextual menu is installed that allows these operations (sorting, grouping) along with others and the user is assisted in building of customized contextual menus via `appendToMenu()`.

 GroupModel